MillmanY/UploadImage/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-It's a Extension helper for UIImageView to Upload a image when post to server
+It's an Extension helper for UIImageView to Upload a image when post to server

 1.Set progress and image

-    self.imgView.uploadImage(UIImage.init(named: "app_icon_60")!, progress: progress)
+    imgView.uploadImage(UIImage.init(named: "app_icon_60")!, progress: progress)

 2.Set Upload completed With function

-    self.imgView.uploadCompleted()
+    imgView.uploadCompleted()

 3.Set Upload failed with function